-My mission is to provide high quality pelvic health care in your home, office, gym, or wherever is convenient for you.
+My mission is to provide high quality pelvic health care.
 It is important to me to educate the community about pelvic health and to give each and every client the empowerment to take control of their health and wellness, and to give you space to talk about some of the tough (but important!) stuff.

 Pelvic health physical therapy is physical therapy for pelvic dysfunction.
 This often impacts the pelvic floor muscles, which are a bowl of muscles inside your pelvis.
 These muscles are in charge of bowel and bladder function, sexual activity, support of pelvic organs, and stability of the hips and spine.
 Therefore, the diagnoses that are treated with pelvic floor physical therapy typically involve dysfunction with the above functions.